followcrom/TT-TRacker/README.md

 sudo /opt/bitnami/ctlscript.sh restart apache
 ```

-## On Changing Spotify Password
+## On Changing Spotify Password 🟢ᯤ

-I changed my Spotify password and then tried using the Spotify API but I kept getting hit with error: invalid_grant, error_description: Refresh token revoked. refresh token had been revoked by Spotify by a password change.
-I needed to mauanlly delete the .cache file and re-authenticate.
-Just delete the cache file at cache_path.
-That's where the token info is stored.
+On changing my Spotify password, all existing tokens (both access and refresh tokens) were invalidated for security reasons.
+When I tried using the Spotify API I kept getting hit with error:

+`invalid_grant, error_description: Refresh token revoked`

+I needed to mauanlly delete the `.cache` file as that's where the token info is stored.
+Then, when I hit an endpoint again it re-authenticated.

 ```bash
 rm .cache
 ```

+### The Authentication Flow 🔀 🏄🏽‍♀️

+Here is a simplified explanation of how the tokens and codes work together in the authentication flow:

+1. **User Authentication**:
+   - The user logs in to Spotify and grants your application the requested permissions.
+   - Spotify redirects the user back to your application with an **authorization code**.

+2. **Token Exchange**:
+   - Your application sends the **authorization code** to Spotify's token endpoint to exchange it for an **access token** and a **refresh token**.

+3. **Accessing the API**:
+   - Your application uses the **access token** to make requests to the Spotify API.
+   - When the **access token** expires, your application uses the **refresh token** to request a new **access token**.

+### The Codes 📟

+1. Authorization Code:
+   - This is a short-lived code obtained when a user authorizes your application.
+   - It's used to request access and refresh tokens.
+   - Generated through the authorization flow when the user grants permission to your app.

+2. Access Token:
+   - A short-lived token (usually expires in 1 hour) used to authenticate API requests.
+   - Sent with each API request to prove the application has permission to access user data.

+3. Refresh Token:
+   - A long-lived token used to obtain new access tokens without requiring the user to re-authorize.
+   - Typically doesn't expire unless revoked.

 <br>

-# Database 🛢
+# Database 📟

 ```bash
 python manage.py makemigrations